deepflowio/deepflow/server/agent_config/README.md

       rewrite_native_tag:
         # Fill one of the following fields to overwrite the corresponding value
         # Note: This requires support in the corresponding protocol, otherwise the configuration will not take effect
+        # When overwriting response_code, the original non-empty value will be saved into the attribute as `sys_response_code`
         # - version
         # - request_type
         # - request_domain